- Medicare is Australia’s universal healthcare insurance scheme funded by Australian tax-payers.

 - are covered by a Reciprocal Health Care Agreement with another country

-Medicare cards are issued to people enrolled in Medicare.
-You can find registration information at the front of the Medicare enrolment form at the Department of Human Services.
+You can find registration information on how to enrol at Services Australia.
 If you are aged 15 years or older, you can apply for your own Medicare card, while children under 15 can be listed on their parents' card.
 Babies born in Australia are automatically enrolled in Medicare.

-The benefits (refunds) you receive from Medicare are based on a schedule of fees set by the Australian Government, although doctors can choose to charge more than the set schedule fee.
-Medicare usually pays:
+The benefits (refunds) you receive from Medicare are based on a schedule of fees set by the Australian Government, known as the Medical Benefit Schedule (MBS).
+Your doctor can choose to charge more than the set schedule fee.
+If an out of hospital service is on the MBS, Medicare will pay:

 - the full schedule fee for general practitioner services